ShaikhNomaan-png/DAA-LAB-Design-and-Analysis-of-Algorithms-/README.md

 ## 🔮 Future Enhancements

-- Interactive algorithm visualizations
+- Interactive algorithm visualizations (Java-based)
 - More real-world problem statements and case studies
 - Practice quizzes and interview questions
-- Contributions from the community
+- Community contributions (Java only)

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-- Add new algorithm examples, notes, or solutions.
+- Add new Java algorithm examples, notes, or solutions.
 - Improve documentation and explanations.
 - Submit pull requests for code improvements.